 Note: The links in this post may be affiliate links.
 Read the full disclosure here.

-Last time (here) we talked about recognizing the blessings and provisions that God has poured out in our lives.
-Sometimes we can get so caught up in the need of the moment that we forget the times the God did provide and how blessed we truly are.
-Here are somethings I noticed when I was reading through this familiar gospel account.
+Last time we talked about recognizing the blessings and provisions that God has poured out in our lives.
+Sometimes we can get so caught up in the need of the moment that we forget the times that God has provided in the past and how blessed we truly are.
+As I was reading through the book of Mark during my daily bible time, I made the observation that even the disciples were prone to forget who Jesus truly was and what He could do.
+Here are some things I noticed when I was reading through the following familiar gospel account.

 Jesus provides food for the multitude

 Do you remember the true account of the feeding of the 5,000?
 Jesus was in a secluded place and five thousand men, not to mention the women and children, had followed him, desiring to hear his teaching and hoping for healing.
 It came to be evening and the disciples were concerned about how this multitude was going to eat.
 When they came to Jesus about it, He responded, “You give them food.”
 In disbelief, they tried to find solutions.

 Should we buy food?
 Six months wages wouldn’t be enough!

 Should we send them away to buy food?
 Hmmm.

 Andrew had found a boy who had 5 barley loaves and 2 fish.
 They were thinking, “No way this will feed all these people!”
 But they brought him to Jesus anyway as their only solution.

 Then Jesus did the unimaginable — he had everyone sit down and He prayed to bless the food.
 He started passing around what was a minuscule amount of food and … it … just … kept …. coming!
 He fed all those thousands of people and ended up with more leftovers than He started with!
 God’s provision is abundant!